 As can be seen from the Table 5.2, though the overall distribution of night shelters seems to be more or less consistent with the spatial concentration of homeless population across districts, the gap between the required number and actual capacity is significantly high in the districts of Central, North, West and particularly South Delhi.
-The North West and South East districts of Delhi stands out for not having even a single shelter exclusively for women, despite having a female homeless population of around 960 women in North West district (the homeless population for South East district is not available).
+The North West and South East districts of Delhi stands out for not having even a single shelter exclusively for women, despite having a female homeless population of around 960 women in North West district.